This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• In a medium bowl, whisk together the milk, melted butter, vanilla and eggs.
-Pour mixture over the dry ingredients and stir using a rubber spatula until just incorporated, being careful not to over-mix.
+• Wet ingredients: In a large bowl, whisk together the milk, melted butter, vanilla and eggs.

-• Scoop the batter evenly into the muffin cups until they're about 2/3 of the way full.
-Generously top each with the reserved crumb topping, using your fingers to gently press the crumbs into the batter to help it stay in place while baking.
+• Generously top each with the reserved crumb topping, using your fingers to gently press the crumbs into the batter to help it stay in place while baking.
 It will be a lot of crumb topping on each muffin.
+Bake muffins in preheated oven for 7 minutes, then reduce the heat to 350°F degrees and bake another 16-18 minutes, until set and a toothpick inserted in the center comes out with a few moist crumbs

 • When the muffins are done, cool for 10 minutes and drizzle the glaze on each muffin using a small spoon.